andrej-king/GoBasicStudy/README.md

 Add `t.Parallel()` in each test, to run tests in parallel

 ### Multithreading
-`go` Before calling the method, will run it on a new thread <font color="red">(If the main thread has finished executing, all other threads will not be executed.)</font>
+`go` Before calling the method, will run it on a new thread <font color="red">(If the main thread has finished executing, all other threads will not be executed.)</font> \
+`channels` use for multithreading \
+`select` Allow read data from multiple channels.

 ### Books for more information
 [golang-book.com](https://golang-book.com) original (eng) \